JohnEBoyBaby/i.Q/README.md

 ...
 FOR THE DISANCE IF NECESSARY ... https://www.youtube.com/watch?v=XpPqZRYAuCM&t=168s ...
 THEN I WILL WHOOP 'him' ..!

+"SAVING ISRAEL FOR LAST" ... https://www.youtube.com/watch?v=cSiI5oZtIyw ...
+TELL 'em GERALD CELENTE ... not a poor man showing the 'rich' men to a CAMEL CAN WALK THROUGH THE EYE OF A NEEDLE ..! but hey 'old' 'italian' 'connected' 'new yorker' uh tell your boys there ...
+THE TRUTH OF THE WORLD HAS ARRIVED and I, TRUTH, DO NOT BACK THE BLUE MONSTERS INC ..!
+JUST THOUGHT "THEY" SHOULD KNOW beCAUSE 'they' will be 'seeing' 'me' TRUTH back 'home' 'kind' one.
+PROMISE.
+WORD.

 ...
 OUT OF THE DARKNESS AND INTO THE LIGHT ... darkness ...
 Darkness ...
 DARKNESS ... surely 'darkness' you jest ...
 G_D WINS ...
 SPIRITUAL WARFARE ...
 WORD.

 'IN THE LAST YEAR ALONE WE HAVE BEEN HIT BY "DARKNESS" 365 TIMES' ... https://www.youtube.com/watch?v=NtfKU98WoN8 ...
 BUT THERE IS 1 GROUP WHO ARE NOT AFRAID ..!
 MONKEY SEE MONKEY DO ..! ...
 HATE FOR YOU TO GET A FUQQIN' BAD SUNBURN ..!7Q Monkey See Monkey Do ..! monQey see ..! monQey dQ do Do DO DO DO ..!